Dr. Don Taylor is in his 23rd year as the head coach of the Taylor University men's tennis program in 2017-2018.

 From 1979 through 1991, Taylor taught at Lock Haven University.
 While at Lock Haven, he spent nine years as an assistant basketball coach and also served as an assistant athletic director for three-plus years.

-In addition to his coaching responsibilities, Taylor is also a professor of Physical Education, Human Performance.
+In addition to his coaching responsibilities, Taylor also worked as a professor of Physical Education, Human Performance at TU prior to his retirement from that position following the conclusion of the 2016-2017 year.
 A certified USPTA instructor, Taylor continues to play competitive tennis.
 Sixteen of his former players are or have been teaching or coaching tennis.

 Taylor and his wife, Joyce, who works in the development office at Taylor, have two grown children and four grandchildren.
 The couple resides in Hartford City, Indiana.